datastaxdevs/workshop-nosqlbench/README.md

 (formerly called "statements") that are to be interleaved according to their [ratio](https://docs.nosqlbench.io/docs/reference/core-op-params/#ratio) parameter.
-As we saw earlier, there are values to be filled in the operation body that depend on the cycle number in a way that is specified by the binding functions defined earlier.
+As we saw earlier, there are parts of the operation body that depend on the cycle number as specified by the binding functions defined under `bindings`.

 Run the workload with: